 Multiple transaction managers and resource managers can participate in a transaction.
-Their individual responsibilities in the two-phase commit protocol are defined by a transaction tree, as shown in the following figure.
+In the twophase commit protocol their individual responsibilities are defined by a transaction tree, as shown in the following figure.

 Figure 1: Transaction tree

 The transaction manager at the root of the tree is the root transaction manager.
 This is the transaction manager with which the root application communicates.
 Any participant that enlists with a transaction manager is called a subordinate participant.
 Each transaction manager is a superior transaction manager if any of its subordinate participants are transaction managers.
 All transaction managers in the tree, apart from the root transaction manager, are subordinate transaction managers.